Childcare Volunteer Program in Colombia - Bogota

 - All local teams trained on best practice volunteer management & First Aid.

 - All IVHQ programs are required to adhere to IVHQ's Risk Management Policy.

 - All volunteers have access to 24/7 in-country support from our local team.

 Weather and climate

 Given Colombia’s proximity to the equator, the country experiences little variation in temperature throughout the year.
 However, the climate does vary greatly with changes in altitude, creating various climactic zones from hot, coastal lowlands to freezing, mountainous peaks.
-Bogotá has a mild climate that is generally characterized by frequent cloudiness and occasional drizzling rains throughout the year.
+Bogotá has a mild climate that is generally characterised by frequent cloudiness and occasional drizzling rains throughout the year.
 Days are cool (averaging 19°C/65°F) and nights can be cold, due to the altitude (average 5°C/40°F).